 The following fauna was observed at the Ashuapmushuan Wildlife Reserve which is located approximately 100 km to the east of the mine site.
-Terrestrial fauna includes terrestrial fauna includes: moose, black bear, wolf, fox, hare and lynx.
+Terrestrial fauna includes: moose, black bear, wolf, fox, hare and lynx.
 Notable aquatic animals include: Brook trout, lake trout, walleye, northern pike and vendance.
-Finally, species of bird include ruffed grouse and spruce grouse.
+Finally, species of bird present on the site include ruffed grouse and spruce grouse.